arangodb/arangodb/README_maintainers.md

 ### Local Cluster Startup

+The scripts `scripts/startLocalCluster` helps you to quickly fire up a testing cluster on your local machine. `scripts/stopLocalCluster` stops it again.

+`scripts/startLocalCluster [numDBServers numCoordinators [mode]]`

-There are two scripts `scripts/startLocalCluster` and `scripts/stopLocalCluster` which help you to quickly fire up a testing cluster on your local machine. `scripts/startLocalCluster` takes 0, 2 or three arguments.
-In the 0 argument version, it simply starts 2 DBservers and one coordinator in the background, running on ports 8629, 8630 and 8530 respectively.
+Without arguments it starts 2 DBServers and 1 Coordinator in the background, running on ports 8629, 8630 and 8530 respectively.
 The agency runs on port 4001.

-With 2 arguments the first is the number of DBServers and the second is the number of coordinators.
+Mode:

-If there is a third argument and it is "C", then the first coordinator will be started with `--console`` in a separate window (using an `xterm`).
+- `C`: Starts the first Coordinator with `--console` in a separate window (using an `xterm`).

-If there is a third argument and it is "D", then all servers are started up in the GNU debugger in separate windows (using `xterm`s).
-In that case one has to hit ENTER in the original terminal where the script runs to continue, once all processes have been start up in the debugger.
+- `D`: Starts all DBServers in the GNU debugger in separate windows (using `xterm`s).
+Hit *ENTER* in the original terminal where the script runs to continue once all processes have been started up in the debugger.

 ### Running ArangoDB on Mesos